pudly/schmopera-hugo/content/articles/james-rolfe-anna-chatterton-on-creating-crush.md

 lastmod = "2015-06-25T08:03:00-06:00"
 preamble = "Here at The Banff Centre, we're working on *Crush*, a new opera by composer [James Rolfe](/scene/people/james-rolfe/) and librettist [Anna Chatterton](/scene/people/anna-chatterton/).
 It's a fascinating piece, based on Mozart's *Don Giovanni*, this time featuring a female protagonist named Donna.
 I was thrilled when Anna and James offered to talks about the process of creating *Crush*.
-They both write eloquently about how they've collaborated on the piece; I've learned that whatever amount of work I sense has been put into writing an opera, doubling that amount is probably more accurate. " publishDate = "2015-06-25T08:00:00-06:00" short_description = "Here at The Banff Centre, we're working on Crush, a new opera by composer James Rolfe and librettist Anna Chatterton.
-It's a fascinating piece, based on Mozart's Don Giovanni, this time featuring a female protagonist named Donna.
+They both write eloquently about how they've collaborated on the piece; I've learned that whatever amount of work I sense has been put into writing an opera, doubling that amount is probably more accurate. " publishDate = "2015-06-25T08:00:00-06:00" short_description = "Here at The Banff Centre, we&#039;re working on Crush, a new opera by composer James Rolfe and librettist Anna Chatterton.
+It&#039;s a fascinating piece, based on Mozart&#039;s Don Giovanni, this time featuring a female protagonist named Donna.
 I was thrilled when Anna and James offered to talks about the process of creating Crush. " slug = "james-rolfe-anna-chatterton-on-creating-crush" title = "James Rolfe &amp; Anna Chatterton, on creating Crush"
 +++